pycom/pycom-documentation/firmware-and-api-reference/pycom/network/lte.md

 send_at_cmd_pretty('AT!="fsm"')         # get the System FSM
 ```

+- `delay` : specify maximum Timeout in ms to wait response from modem.

 #### lte.imei\(\)

 Returns a string object with the IMEI number of the LTE modem.